-The following preference hierarchy must be applied when choosing emission factors:
+Table 3 defines a data quality hierarchy for selecting emission factors.
+This hierarchy must be applied when selecting emission factors for building products.

-• Product-specific emission factor: Emission factors that apply to the specific product used in the building shall be used wherever they are available.
-These emission factors should be:

-Producer specific
+The highest quality emission factor available for a given building product must always be used.
+Where an emission factor at the highest quality level is not available for your chosen building product, continue moving through Table 3 from top to bottom until an emission factor is identified.

+The list below provides a step-by-step approach to apply Table 3:
-- The emission factors should be specific to the manufacturer who makes the product. - Where a sector-wide value is used that includes a variation range, the highest value within the range shall be selected.

-o Region specific

-Where a supplier makes the same product in multiple regions, the data should reflect manufacture in the region where the actual product used is manufactured.

-- If the source of supply is unknown and the supplier declares a range of values, the worst-in-range value shall be used. - Independently verified, following either of the following two approaches: - Environmental Product Declarations (EPD) following ISO 14025 and either EN 15804 or ISO 21930 and registered with an independent EPD system. - Carbon Footprint of Product (CFP) compliant with ISO 14067:2018 or PAS 2050:2011 from approved programmes / certification schemes (see section 4.1.1 of the Embodied Carbon Methodology).
-Only product carbon footprints can be accepted, not organisational carbon footprints. - Life Cycle Assessments, compliant with EN 15804+A1, EN 15804+A2 or ISO 21930. - Generic value built into the Calculator. - Generic value from global literature scan: Where there is no suitable emission factor using either of the previous two approaches, a generic emission factor may be used.
+- Product-specific emission factor: Emission factors that apply to the specific product used in the building shall be used wherever they are available.
+These emission factors should be: - Product specific - The emission factor must apply to the correct product.
+The specific product name or an easily identifiable product range must be clearly stated. - Producer specific - The emission factor should be specific to the manufacturer who makes the product. - Where a sector-wide value is used that includes a variation range, the highest value within the range shall be selected. - o Region specific - Where a supplier makes the same product in multiple regions, the data should reflect manufacture in the region where the actual product used is manufactured. - If the source of supply is unknown and the supplier declares a range of values, the worst-in-range value shall be used. - Time specific: - The emission factor should ideally be within its declared period of validity. - Emission factors with no period of validity, or which are outside their declared period of validity, may still be used unless the manufacturer is known to have moved to a higher carbon process.
+(Emissions generally fall over time, meaning that older declarations are usually more conservative.) - Declarations for products not yet on the market can be used in early stage assessments but should not be used for as-built assessments unless it was clear that the product was available and supplied at the time of construction. - o Independently verified, following any of the following approaches: - Environmental Product Declarations (EPD) following ISO 14025 and either EN 15804 or ISO 21930 and registered with an independent EPD system. - Carbon Footprint of Product (CFP) compliant with ISO 14067:2018 or PAS 2050:2011 from approved programmes / certification schemes (see chapter 18).
+Only product carbon footprints can be accepted, not organisational carbon footprints. - Life Cycle Assessments (LCAs) following EN 15804 or ISO 21930. - Generic value built into the Calculator: Generic emission factors for key materials shall be used from Appendix B of the NZGBC Embodied Carbon Methodology, if available, where there is no product-specific emission factor.
+These values are built into the Calculator.

+• Generic value from global literature scan: Where there is no suitable emission factor using either of the previous two approaches, a generic emission factor may be used.
 The data quality hierarchy in Table 3 shall be applied as follows: